allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 #### Presentation Portfolio

-This course also gives students multiple opportunitites to develop their presetnation skills.
+This course also gives students multiple opportunitites to develop their presentation skills.
+This course contemplates weekly presentations given on Mondays.
+Each presentation is short demonstration of research or skills progress in developing and presenting an idea, increasing in complexity over the course of the semester.
+They, however, share one rule: presentations must be under `5` minutes in length (unless otherwise noted).

+#### Research Portfolio

+As a part of developing presentations and overall project completeness, students will keep an annotated research journal which posts links to, summaries of, and annotations about a wide variety of sources that motivate their project.